KnBrckr/picasa-album-uploader/readme.txt

 == Description ==

-Provides a button to be installed into the Google Picasa desktop to directly upload files from Picasa as WordPress media.
+Provides a button to be installed into the Google Picasa Desktop to directly upload files from Picasa as WordPress media.
 Once the button has been downloaded and installed in Picasa, images can be selected in Picasa and uploaded to your WordPress blog with a simple click of the button within Picasa.

 If you are not logged in to your blog, you will first be directed to the login page and then return to the upload screen to select the upload options.

 This plugin is based on the initial works by [clyang](http://clyang.net/blog/2009/02/06/128 "Picasa2Wordpress Blog Article") and the examples from Google for the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") and [Picasa Web Uploader API](http://code.google.com/apis/picasa/docs/web_uploader.html "Picasa Web Uploader API").

-This is a real plugin that lives in the `wp-content/plugins/` directory and does not require special files to be placed in either your server root or in the `wp-admin/` directory.
+= What's Next? =

+1. Provide uninstall method
+1. At upload, optionally create a new post using the WP shortcode [gallery] to publish the newly uploaded files.
+1. Internationalization
+1. Refine default display of images to be uploaded.

 == Installation ==